 I was unable to exchange my Canadian driver’s license for a French one.
 (A long story.)
 After weeks and weeks of non-stop studying, I was finally able to pass the written test.
 Barely.
 Getting a PhD would have been easier.
 (If you’re curious about the written test, go to YouTube and search for “Code de la Route.”
 There are lots of sample tests.
 Good luck.)

 Having passed the written test, I now have to enrol in a Driver’s Ed school and do the on-road test.
 Last week, I went with an instructor on the route I would take with a government examiner.
 I flunked.
 Probably many times over.
 In Canada, I spent many years as Senior Instructor for a motorcycle course.
+I know all the rules.
 Here, that’s not helping.

 If you are going to rent, do so outside of Paris.
-The traffic may be lighter – but the laws remain the same.
+The traffic will be lighter – but the laws will remain the same.
 They are different from North America – and you absolutely must know them.

 I also got in trouble when I turned left at an intersection.
 When the light turned green, I turned left.
 Until she yelled at me to stop.
-I learned the hard way, just as you clear the intersection, well, even before you clear the intersection, there may be another traffic light.
+I learned the hard way, just as you clear the intersection, well, even before you fully clear the intersection, there may be another traffic light.
 A red one.
 This is to protect pedestrians in the crosswalk.
-So, just as you think you are on your way around the corner, you have to jam on the brakes.
-Another flunk.
+Just as you think you are on your way around the corner, you have to jam on the brakes.
+It can be red even if there are no pedestrians. it’s a normal traffic light and must be treated as such.
+The red-yellow-green lights may seem to be hidden – quite small and down low.
+Keep an eye out for them.
+Here’s an example.

 It gets more complicated.
 Many crosswalks do not have a traffic light for cars.
 They do have a pedestrian light.
 While it faces 90-degrees from your point of view, you have to keep an eye out for it.
 If it’s red, just keep going.
 If it’s green, be prepared for a pedestrian to step out in front of you.
 I saw pedestrians at the curb and slowed.
 The hard to see pedestrian light was red and I should not have slowed.
 Another flunk.